Rcheng0731/DynaST-seq/README.md

 # DynaST-seq
 DynaST-seq: a Spatially and Temporally Resolved Transcriptomic Sequencing Approach for Profiling Gene Expression Dynamics in Tissues
+## Abstract
+Understanding the spatio-temporal gene expression is crucial for elucidating the molecular mechanisms that regulate cellular functions.
+Despite recent advances in spatial transcriptomics, most approaches lack temporal resolution, limiting insights into dynamic gene expression.
+Here, we present DynaST-seq, an advanced spatio-temporal transcriptomics technology that integrates metabolic RNA labeling with spatial transcriptomics, enabling high-resolution and transcriptome-wide profiling of RNA dynamics across space and time.
 ## Obtaining the Expression Matrix for DynaST-seq Data
 1. Use the DynamicST tool (https://github.com/DynamicBiosystems/DynamicST) to process spatial transcriptomics data, converting raw image data and sequencing data into valuable gene expression information with a spatial context.
 ```